 Cases are investigated and legally pursued by experienced lawyers and firms, some on behalf of individuals and others on behalf of groups of investors who have incurred losses.
 Some of the lawyers and firms investigating claims for Northstar Healthcare REIT losses include Levin Papantonio Rafferty, Sonn Law Group, Shepherd Smith Edwards & Kantas, Vernon Litigation Group, and The White Law Group.

 Losing money is never easy, especially for those who rely on steady income through Non-Traded REIT dividends and distributions.
-Thankfully, there are many law firms dedicated to holding these professionals accountable for their irresponsible recommendations.
+Thankfully, many law firms are dedicated to holding these professionals accountable for their irresponsible recommendations.
 Those who have suffered losses may be able to pursue legal action by contacting reputable firms that will represent them in their case.